BranchMetrics/web-branch-deep-linking-attribution/docs/web/3_branch_web.md

 Turns the current page into a "deepview" – a preview of app content.
-This gives the page two special behaviors: (1) when the page is viewed on a mobile browser, if the user has the app installed on their phone, we will try to open the app automaticaly and deeplink them to this content (this can be toggled off by turning passive_load to false, but this is not recommended), and (2) provides a callback to open the app directly, accessible as `branch.deepviewCta()`;
+This gives the page two special behaviors: (1) when the page is viewed on a mobile browser, if the user has the app installed on their phone, we will try to open the app automaticaly and deeplink them to this content (this can be toggled off by turning open_app to false, but this is not recommended), and (2) provides a callback to open the app directly, accessible as `branch.deepviewCta()`;
 you'll want to have a button on your web page that says something like "View in app", which calls this function.